If it weren’t for a bad case of cabin fever, basketball history would never have been made.

 Naismith went on to Denver to earn a medical degree and then to Lawrence, Kans., to establish the University of Kansas’ men’s basketball program.
 Ironically, Naismith is the only Kansas basketball coach to have a losing record.

-The Naismith Memorial Basketball Hall of Fame in Springfield was named in his honor.
-The Springfield YMCA is now Springfield College.
+The Naismith Memorial Basketball Hall of Fame in Springfield was named in his honor, and the Springfield YMCA Training School is now Springfield College.

 5 comments